A simple, fresh vegan ricotta cheese recipe with a fresh, thick, and creamy texture and tiny granules of curds like classic milk-based recipes!

-- Whole almonds – with or without skin, they are too hard to break into a creamy cheese without soaking
+- Whole almonds – with or without skin.
+They are too hard to break into a creamy cheese without soaking them.

-- Sliced almonds with skin – if you want to use sliced almonds, make sure they are blanched sliced almonds.
+- Sliced almonds with skin – if you want to use sliced almonds, make sure they are blanched.
 You will also need to watch out for the blending time!
-They turn really fast into a creamy paste and you will lose some grainy texture
+They turn really fast into a creamy paste, and you will lose some grainy texture.

 Step 2: using a blender

 I highly recommend using a high-speed blender rather than a food processor to make vegan cheese from nuts.
 In fact, nuts are strong and hard to break and turn into a creamy texture.

 As a result, the tall and narrow jug of a blender is much more powerful, keeping the nuts close to the blade all the time, turning them into cheese in less than 3 minutes.

 A food processor has a wide bowl and a less powerful blade.
 It makes it very difficult to get the creamy, fluffy ricotta texture you see here using a food processor.